August 19, 2015

 Load text selection then Invert Selection.

-Step 8: Delete everything in the current selection
+8. Delete everything in the current selection.

 Select the image’s layer by clicking on it in the Layers dialog.